MelbourneDeveloper/Jayse/src/dart_jayse/README.md

 ## The Problem - Data Loss / Corruption

-Let's take a look at the two most popular Dart packages for dealing with JSON serialization and some problems that arise with these.
+Let's take a look at an example problem with the most common Dart package for dealing with JSON serialization `json_serializable`.
+The same problem occurs with all popular packages like `freezed` and so on.
 Here is a very simple scenario.
 The JSON payload has three fields: `name`, `age` and `gender`, but the `User` class is missing the `gender` field.
 Watch what happens to the JSON when we convert to `User` and back to JSON text.

 user.dart
 ```dart